Blood Orange Buttermilk Pound Cake

 - 1/2 cup (60g) confectioners’ sugar

-- Whisk together the flour, baking powder, and salt for 20 seconds or until well combined.
+- Whisk or sift together the flour, baking powder, and salt for about 20 seconds or until well combined.
 Set aside.

-- Beat together the butter, sugar and blood orange zest until light and fluffy, 2-3 minutes in a stand mixer.
-Scrape the sides of the bowl and beat in the eggs, one at a time until blended.
+- Beat together the butter, sugar, blood orange zest and blood orange juice until light and fluffy (2-3 minutes in a stand mixer).
+Scrape the sides of the bowl and beat in the vanilla extract and egg.

 - Pour the batter into the prepared pan.
-Bake for about 1 hour or until golden and a toothpick comes out clean when inserted into the center.
-Let the cake cool for about 20 minutes.
+Bake for about 45 minutes - 1 hour, or until golden and a toothpick comes out clean when inserted into the center.

-- Gently remove the pound cake from the pan.
-Allow to cool completely.
+- When cool enough to handle, gently remove the pound cake from the pan.

-- After the cake is completely cool, make the sauce.
-Whisk together the blood orange juice and confectioners' sugar until smooth.
+- Make the sauce: Whisk together the blood orange juice and confectioners' sugar until smooth.
 Spoon the sauce over the pound cake or serve alongside to dunk in.